aecosmo/RADIOcat/README.md

 The files contain a set of codes for making a mosaic from radio images.
 Here, I have used uGMRT band 2 images centered on a single frequency of 147.4 MHz.
+The details can be found in Elahi et al. (2025), MNRAS (submitted).

-The following packages are required: Astropy, pybdsf, CASA, and aegean (for completeness correction only).
+The following packages are required:
+    Astropy (at numerous places),
+    PyBDSF (for background rms estimation, source finding, and catalogue making), CASA (task imsmooth is used for PSF matching for mosaic) Aegean (the AeRes tool of Aegean is used; in the step of adding sources in the residual image, for completeness correction in source counts).

 You can use these codes to make a mosaic, build a source catalogue, classify point-like and extend sources, and compute source counts with necessary corrections such as false detection rate, completeness, and visibility area.

+Data availability:
     Necessary images can be requested from the developer (me) and the collaborators.
     The TGSS, GLEAM, and GLEAM-X are available in the Vizier Astronomical database.
     The uGMRT catalogue is present in the directory, and will soon be moved to Vizier.

-To use these codes you can follow these instructions:
+To use these codes, you can follow these instructions:

     Start with the *.SP2B.PBCOR.FITS images
     PSF matching: casa -c imsmooth.py